 |---|---|

-| JSON Schema | Component Diagram - Contract for Data Structure |
+| JSON Schema | Contract for component data and state shape |

-| Template File | Component template (markup) |
+| Template File | Component markup template |

-| Sass Partial | Component Styles |
+| Sass Partial | Component styles |

-| Visual Regression Tests | Tests for visual regression |
+| Visual Regression Tests | Visual regression checks |

 | Testing Data | Test data for component verification |